AndreaCrotti/Unit-testing-talk/unit.rst

 - tests are good
 - tests are documentation
 - testing is easy
-- testing alleviates fear of change
+- testing alleviates the fear of change
 - testable code is *better code*